Wise vs Revolut in Canada 🇨🇦 [2026 Updated]

 No fee for in network withdrawals

-Free to receive payments in 10 currencies using local bank details
+No Wise fee to receive payments in 8+ currencies using local bank details

 All accounts have some no fee weekday currency conversion, but a fair usage fee applies after that - usually 0.5%

-1% out of hours conversion fee if exchanging currencies on the weekend
+1% out of hours conversion fee on Standard plans if exchanging currencies on the weekend

 Wise Vs Revolut: Which is cheaper for international payments?

 Wise and Revolut both offer variable fees for international transfers.
-With Wise your CAD payment is converted to the currency needed for deposit with the mid-market rate, and there’s a fee for conversion which starts from 0.43%.
-Revolut has a fee of up to 10 USD when sending a payment from the US that’s 200 dollars or less, and you’ll pay up to 5% for transfers of a higher value.
+With Wise your CAD payment is converted to the currency needed for deposit with the mid-market rate, and there’s a fee for conversion which starts from 0.48%.

 In both cases you can see the costs of your payment before you initiate it so you can compare it to other options.